dtar-course-related/devcamp-coding-foundations/html-css/README.md

 * Use CSS best practices with style sheets.
 * Utilize CSS selectors.
 * Incorporate CSS animations, borders, and styling of tables.

+## Resources:

+Images and a copy of the demo application's code can be found on [GitHub](https://github.com/jordanhudgens/digital-literacy-html-css)